Sailing Stretches and Flexibility Exercises

-Sailing has a long history, in various incarnations, all over the world.
-The first known sailboat was made thousands of years ago, and it has gone from being just a mode of transportation to an arena of competition that has captured the attention of both the elite and the common man.
-The boats themselves have even changed greatly over the years, making use of a host of different masts, sails, and keel designs.
+Sailing has a long history.
+The first known sailboat was made thousands of years ago.
+The boats have changed greatly over the years, making use of a host of different masts, sails and keel designs.

-What has not changed is the fact that a sailboat must rely on the wind to move.
-Adding a motor changes it from a sailboat to a yacht, and moves it into a whole new category of sailing technology.
-The first boats to use sails were thought to be of Egyptian design, used primarily for trade and travel.
+The only constant is that a sailboat must rely on the wind to move.
+The first boats to use sails were of Egyptian design, used primarily for trade and travel.
 The Romans were the first to take that design for their own use, changing and enlarging it to use in battle in their quest for dominance.
-The Vikings made massive versions of the sailboat to use for conquest and exploration of the world; the most famous of which was the eighty-foot one used by Leif Erickson.

 Irrespective of whether your craft has one hull or two, one sail or many, it will require all of the upper body strength you can muster to master the steering of it.
 From the keel to the mainsail, your upper torso, including your shoulders, arms and abdominal muscles are going to play a major role in the operation of a sailboat.

 You must have a strong core to absorb the strain of pulling ropes and wrestling with the keel so that your lower back muscles do not suffer from the strain of it all.
 Bracing yourself with your feet against the hull, you will be pulling on the ropes that control the sails utilizing the muscles in your upper arms and shoulders to provide the power to tack and trim the sails as needed to power the boat with the prevailing winds.